Fort Smith National Cemetery

 Erected by Department of Veterans Affairs National Cemetery Administration.

 Location.
 35° 23.062′ N, 94° 25.704′ W. Marker is in Fort Smith, Arkansas, in Sebastian County.
+Marker is along the path leading to the cemetery office, near the entrance circle.
 Touch for map.
-Marker is along the path leading to the cemetery office, near the entrance circle.
 Marker is at or near this postal address: 522 Garland Avenue, Fort Smith AR 72901, United States of America.
+Touch for directions.

 Also see . . .